Shoshone: History

 Allied with the Bannock, to whom they were related, the Northern and Western Shoshone fought against the United States in the Snake War from 1864 to 1868.
 They fought U.S. forces together in 1878 in the Bannock War.
 By contrast, from 1863 onward, the Eastern Shoshone led by Chief Washakie allied with the American government and secured treaties at Fort Bridger in 1863 and 1868.
-In 1876, Eastern Shoshone fought alongside the U.S. Army in the Battle of the Rosebud against their traditional enemies, the Lakota and Cheyenne.
+In 1876, Eastern Shoshone fought alongside the US Army in the Battle of the Rosebud against their traditional enemies, the Lakota and Cheyenne.

-In 1859 a band of approximately 300 Eastern Shoshone (known as "Sheepeaters") became involved in the Sheepeater Indian War.
+In 1859, a band of approximately 300 Eastern Shoshone (known as Sheepeaters) became involved in the Sheepeater Indian War.
 It was the last Indian war fought in the Pacific Northwest region of the present-day United States.

-In 1911 a small group of Bannock under a leader named Mike Daggett, also known as "Shoshone Mike," killed four ranchers in Washoe County, Nevada.
+In 1911, a small group of Bannock under a leader named Mike Daggett, also known as Shoshone Mike, killed four ranchers in Washoe County, Nevada.
 The settlers formed a posse and went out after the Native Americans.
 They caught up with the Bannock band on February 25, 1911, and in a gun battle killed Mike Daggett and seven members of his band.
 They lost one man of the posse, Ed Hogle in the Battle of Kelley Creek.
 The posse captured an infant named Mary Jo Estep, along with two children and a young woman.
 The three older captives died of diseases within a year; Mary Jo Estep survived, and died in 1992, around the age of 82.

 A rancher donated the partial remains of two adult males, two adult females, two adolescent males, and three children (believed to be Mike Daggett and his family, according to contemporary accounts) to the Smithsonian Institution in Washington, D.C., for study.
 In 1994, the institution repatriated the remains to the Fort Hall Idaho Shoshone-Bannock Tribe.

 In 2008 the Northwestern Band of the Shoshone Nation acquired the site of the Bear River Massacre and some surrounding land.
 They wanted to protect the holy land and to build a memorial to the massacre, the largest their nation had suffered.
 "In partnership with the American West Heritage Center and state leaders in Idaho and Utah, the tribe has developed public/private partnerships to advance tribal cultural preservation and economic development goals."
 They have become leaders in developing tribal renewable energy.